lprestini/ml-runner/README.md

 ## Current features and implemented models
 Main features:
-- EXR and PNG loading
+- EXR,PNG and MOV loading
 - Limit range (if you want to process only parts of a sequence)
 - Cancel/interrupt renders
 - Load images back into Nuke